MicrosoftDocs/entra-docs/docs/identity/saas-apps/starleaf-provisioning-tutorial.md

 ## Important tips for assigning users to StarLeaf

 * It's recommended that a single Microsoft Entra user is assigned to StarLeaf to test the automatic user provisioning configuration.
-Additional users and groups can be assigned later.
+More users and groups can be assigned later.

 * When you assign a user to StarLeaf, you must select any valid application-specific role (if available) in the assignment dialog.
 Users with the Default Access role are excluded from provisioning.

 ## Set up StarLeaf for provisioning

-Before you configure StarLeaf for automatic user provisioning with Microsoft Entra ID, you will need to configure SCIM provisioning in StarLeaf:
+Before you configure StarLeaf for automatic user provisioning with Microsoft Entra ID, you need to configure SCIM provisioning in StarLeaf:

 1. Sign in to your StarLeaf Admin Console.
 Navigate to **Integrations** > **Add integration**.